Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Stein diffusion guidance

-\end{proposition} The first RHS term corresponds to the part driving samples toward low-density regions.
-The second term guides samples toward regions with desired properties.
-When estimating the proposal distribution mean by Tweedie's formula, we recover exactly the training-free diffusion guidance explored in the previous works \cite{chung2023diffusion, moufad2025variational, yu2023freedom, ma2024elucidating, shen2024understanding, rout2025rbmodulation, janati2025mixture, dinh2025representative}, indicating no additional classifier training $r(\cdot)$ on noisy data inputs $\mathbf{x}_t$ required as in the standard classifier-based guidance approaches.
+The first term on the RHS drives samples toward low-density regions, while the second term guides them toward regions with desired properties.
+When posterior samples $\mathbf{x}_T$ are estimated via Tweedie’s formula, these two terms together reproduce the training-free diffusion guidance explored in prior works \cite{chung2023diffusion, moufad2025variational, yu2023freedom, ma2024elucidating, shen2024understanding, rout2025rbmodulation, janati2025mixture, dinh2025representative}.
 The last term serves as a KL regularization that minimizes the divergence between the proposal posterior $q(\mathbf{x}_T|\mathbf{x}_t)$ and the true posterior $p(\mathbf{x}_T|\mathbf{x}_t)$.
-This formulation shows that using the Tweedie-based approximate posterior alone is suboptimal, as it ignores the KL regularization and thus fails to ensure proximity to the true diffusion posterior.
-To address this, we propose a novel diffusion correction mechanism that refines the approximate posterior before drawing samples for guidance.
+Thus, optimizing only the first two terms of $\bar{V}(\mathbf{x}, t, q)$ under the Tweedie-based posterior approximation is suboptimal, since the resulting controller neglects the KL term and thus fails to remain close to the true posterior.
+To overcome this inherent limitation, we introduce a Stein correction mechanism that refines the approximate posterior samples before leveraging them for guidance.